Military

 Project 971 Shuka-B Akula class

 On 5 December 2000 India announced new negotiations with Russia to lease a nuclear-powered attack submarine.
 The goal was to retain the familiarization with nuclear propulsion gained during the three-year lease of the Chakra.
-India’s interest in leasing a pair of Type 971 SSNs was based in part on the slow progress in the Advanced Technology Vessel.
-Reports are in conflict as to whether the submarines in question are the improved Akula or the Akula-II.
+India's interest in leasing a pair of Type 971 SSNs was based in part on the slow progress in the Advanced Technology Vessel.
+Reports were in conflict as to whether the submarines in question were the improved Akula or the Akula-II.
 As of 2000 there were a pair of both types in a state of partial completion.
 By 2007 the discussion of the state of completion of the vessels contemplated for lease strongly suggested that they would be the improved Akula Nerpa, laid down in 1986, and Kaban, laid down in 1992.

 As of November 2001 it was reported that the the terms of lease for a single Akula II/Schuka-B class nuclear-powered submarine had been finalized in September 2001.
 The submarine, to be leased for three years at a price of $25 million for it, was expected to arrive in Vishakapatnam in early 2002.
 However, as of February 2002 the Russian submarines were slated to begin service in the Indian Navy in 2004 under a five-year lease.
 India was to help finance the construction of the two new Akula class boats with the proceeds allowing Russia to complete the first Type 855 SSN.
 At that time no agreement had been reached on the transfer of the Admiral Gorshkov aircraft carrier, the proposed lease of two Akulas, or the purchase of four Tu-22M Backfire bombers.